-Level I Prerequisites: Academic Reading and Writing Levels of 6; VID 125 45 lecture, 15 lab, 0 clinical, 0 other, 60 total contact hours
+Level I Prerequisites: Academic Reading and Writing Levels of 6; VID 125 45 lecture, 0 lab, 0 clinical, 15 other, 60 total contact hours

-This course introduces students to in-studio projects utilizing green screen (or chromo key) effects.
+In this course, students are introduced to in-studio projects utilizing green screen (or chromo key) effects.
 Students create virtual backgrounds, landscapes or atmospheres to stage against actors, activities or props in the foreground.
-This process includes: lighting, filming and editing.
+This process includes lighting, filming and editing.
+The title of this course was previously Video Studio/Green Screen Effects.